samgro/rails-boilerplate/README.md

 You are welcome to use this as a starting point and fork with your preferred settings.

 # Quick start
-To start a project directly from this boilerplate, run the following:
+To start a project directly from this boilerplate and init a new git repository, run the following:

     git clone git@github.com:samgro/rails-boilerplate.git <YOUR APP NAME>
     ruby script/rename_app.rb <YourAppName>
+    rm -rf .git
+    git init
+    git add .
+    git commit -m 'first commit'

 MIT License.